 Corey Pereno stated she takes offense to crime and low income housing.
+The way the world is today, people cannot afford \$300,000 homes, a 1,000 square foot home doesn't mean you're getting crime.
 There are a lot of young families trying to get into affordable housing so they can live a good life; it doesn't mean that they are criminals.

-Kimberly Sapp, 1189 Vineland Street, Cocoa, stated she received a letter in 2006 from FPL saying her house was under eminent domain because of the gas line.
+Kimberly Sapp, 1189 Vineland Street, Cocoa, stated she received a letter in 2006 from FPL saying her house was under eminent domain because of the gas line coming through.
 She asked if her house was under eminent domain in 2006, how can they put a trailer park on top of the gas line.
-At the other meeting, they said something about putting up a privacy fence after the buffer, but they need a 6-foot block wall instead of a privacy fence.
+At the other meeting, they said something about putting up a privacy fence after the buffer, but the first hurricane will knock down the privacy fence and they will not fix it.
+They need a 6-foot block wall instead of a privacy fence.

-Father Stewart, 1159 Vineland Street, Cocoa, stated he is worried that there has been no discussion about busing the kids from the homes in the new development, or what the taxes are going to be like.
+Father Stewart, 1159 Vineland Street, Cocoa, stated one of the things he is worried about is that there has been no discussion about busing the kids from the homes in the new development, or what the taxes are going to be like, and he thinks that needs to be taken into account.

 Tom MacFarlane stated he built his house on Vineland Street in 1976 and his main concern is the value of his house dropping.
 He asked why a BDP is considered binding when there is nothing binding about it.
 He said when he built his house he expected it to increase in value over the years and now it is going in the opposite direction.
+He said when he moved into his house there were many scrub jays in the area and he has four gopher tortoises living in his yard right now.